jwansek/LambdaBot/readme.md

-This bot gives privilege to a user when the thumbsup (👍) reaction is made on a user's post.
+This bot gives a privilege to a user when the thumbsup (👍) reaction is made on a user's post.

 After that, the user is allowed to post one link, and then the privilege is removed.